This project can cost anywhere from $450 to $16,000, so take a look at what could affect this price and get a quote from a pro.

 Though grey water hasn’t come into contact with sewage and fecal matter, it has come into contact with certain chemicals that pose some health risks.
 Additionally, grey water is the perfect place for bacteria and mold to thrive if left unchecked.
 Here are some common causes:

-Overflowing appliances: When the dishwasher, washing machine, and related appliances overflow during use, they spill grey water that has come into contact with detergent, food, or clothing debris.
+Overflowing appliances: When the dishwasher, washing machine, and related appliances overflow during use, they spill grey water that has come into contact with detergent, food, or dirty clothing.

 Toilets: When toilets overflow while filled with urine or cleaning agents, this leads to a Category 2 grey water repair issue.
-Please note that this doesn’t mean there’s any sewage backup.
+Note that this doesn’t mean there’s any sewage backup.

 Black water is the most notorious category for repair and cleanup.
 It costs around $7 to $7.50 per square foot to remove black water from the home, but this price doesn’t include repairing and replacing infected items.